2019 Rizal local elections: Second District

 All board members were re-elected, except for Olivia De Leon who ran and elected as mayor of Morong.
 She was replaced by former Board Member Emigdio "Dino" Tanjuatco III.

 Antipolo's 1st District

 Roberto Andres "Randy" Puno Jr., son of former Rep. Roberto "Robbie" Puno and Rep. Chiqui Roa-Puno was elected unopposed.

 Antipolo's 2nd District

 Joel Huertas is term-limited and is running for councilor of the said district.
 Former councilor Alexander Marquez will run in his stead and will be challenged by Edelberto Coronado.

-City and Municipality Elections
+City and municipality elections

-All municipalities and City of Antipolo in Rizal will elect mayor and vice-mayor this election.
+All municipalities and City of Antipolo in Rizal elected mayor and vice-mayor this election.
 The candidates for mayor and vice mayor with the highest number of votes wins the seat; they are voted separately, therefore, they may be of different parties when elected.
 Below is the list of mayoralty and vice-mayoralty candidates of each city and municipalities per district.